What is Neuromarketing and How Does it Help E-commerce Companies Increase Their Visitor-to-Customer Ratio?

 How Does Convertize Apply Neuromarketing Principles in Practice?

 We at Convertize have helped e-commerce businesses improve their conversion rate for almost a decade now.
-We implement all kinds of persuasion tactics and neuromarketing principles, including consumers cognitive biases, to make our clients happy about their conversion rate.
+We implement all kinds of persuasion tactics and neuromarketing principles, including consumers’ cognitive biases, to improve out clients’ conversion rates.
+Furthermore, customers using our AB testing and Persuasive Notifications platform have access to a library of 250 tactics: these are practical, actionable tips based on our neuromarketing expertise.

 If you want numbers, you are free to read the reviews and testimonials at our website from our customers.

-They have managed to increase Visitor-to-Customer Ratios for their e-commerce business by 6 percent or more with the help of 250 persuasive techniques offered in our SmartEditor™.
+They have managed to improve Visitor-to-Customer Ratios for their e-commerce business by 6 percent or more with the help of 250 persuasive techniques offered in our SmartEditor™.

 Application of basic and advanced psychological principles becomes a must for e-commerce websites unless they want to drown in the massive waves of other new pre-existing online shops.